-One of the most worrying issues for many people considering hair transplantation is the pain felt during or after the operation.
-Because of this, before the operation most of people research the anaesthesia methods used in hair transplantation.
+One of the most concerning issues for many people considering hair transplantation is the pain felt during or after the operation.
+Because of this, before the operation, most people research the anesthesia methods used in hair transplantation.

-Hair transplantation generally has less complication rate and less pain during and after the operation compared to other operations.
-There are various types of anaesthesia preferred in hair transplantation.
+Hair transplantation generally has a lower complication rate and less pain during and after the operation compared to other surgeries.
+There are various types of anesthesia preferred in hair transplantation.

-Two of the most preferred methods by the hair transplantation experts are local anaesthesia and sedation.
+Two of the most preferred methods by hair transplantation experts are local anesthesia and sedation.

-- Although the drugs used in sedation and local anaesthesia are the same, you may have complaints such as nausea, weakness or vomiting in the sedation method.
+Although the drugs used in sedation and local anesthesia are the same, the sedation method may cause side effects such as nausea, weakness, or vomiting.